csmicsun/USGS-Earthquake-Data-Visualization--Leaflet/README.md

 - Include popups that provide additional information about the earthquake when a marker is clicked.

 - Create a legend that will provide context for your map data.

-In addition: I added the mouseover interactions to highlight the circle Also, I picked my color from ColorBrewer.